jhu-ip/cs220-f25/questions/day35.md

 5. How do you get the message associated with an exception?
 6. For each statement below, indicate whether it is true or false:<br/>
 a.
 You can define your own *customized* exception class, derived from `exception`.
 (T or F)  <br/>
 b.
-Arrange catch blocks from least to most specific type.
+Best practice is to arrange catch blocks from least to most specific type.
 (T or F)<br/>
 c.
 C++ passes control to first catch block whose type equals or is a derived class of the thrown exception.
 (T or F)